dguzenko/newdocs/docs/zooaccess.md

 You can also set the access to the Elements without base acces the same way you did in Step 1.

+### Done!

+Now your elements will be accessible only to the appropiate users.

 Translation
 -----------